-The estimated fair value of the liability component of the 1.75% convertible senior notes due 2025 (the Convertible Notes) (categorized as a Level 2 liability for fair value measurement purposes) as of December 31, 2020 was \$516.4 million, determined using current market factors and the ability of the Company to obtain debt on comparable terms to the Convertible Notes.
-The \$356.3 million carrying value of the Convertible Notes as of December 31, 2020 excludes the \$88.0 million of the unamortized portion of the debt discount.
+The estimated fair value of the Company's 1.75% convertible senior notes due 2025 (the 2025 Convertible Notes) (categorized as a Level 2 liability for fair value measurement purposes) as of December 31, 2021 was \$228.1 million, determined using current market factors and the ability of the Company to obtain debt on comparable terms to the 2025 Convertible Notes.
+The \$188.8 million carrying value of the 2025 Convertible Notes as of December 31, 2021 excludes the \$34.1 million and \$2.1 million of the unamortized portion of the debt discount and issuance costs, respectively.

-Foreign Currency-The Company has operations in the US, France, Germany, Ireland, Italy, the Netherlands, Switzerland, the United Kingdom (UK), and Japan.
+Foreign Currency-The Company has operations in the US, France, Germany, Ireland, Italy, the Netherlands, Switzerland, the UK, and Japan.
 The results of its non-US dollar based functional currency operations are translated to US dollars at the average exchange rates during the period.
 Assets and liabilities are translated at the exchange rate prevailing at the balance sheet date.
 Equity is translated at the prevailing exchange rate at the date of the equity transaction.
-Translation adjustments are included in shareholders' equity, as a component of accumulated other comprehensive loss.
+Translation adjustments are included in shareholders' equity, as a component of accumulated other comprehensive income.

 The Company realizes foreign currency transaction gains (losses) in the normal course of business based on movements in the applicable exchange rates.
-These gains (losses) are included as a component of other income, net.
+These gains (losses) are included as a component of other (expense) income, net.